thomasfinch/thomasfinch.github.io/_drafts/Busting-the-iPhones-Shuffling-Myth.md

 UITabBarControllerDelegate-Protocol.h
 ```

 Browsing through these generated headers gives us information about the classes in the music app, like each class's superclass, properties, and methods.
-However, none of the classes in the app seem to relate to shuffling.
 If this list seems incredibly short, well, it is.
+Most applications as complex as the music app have dozens if not hundreds of classes in them.
 The music app is a full, functioning app!
 Where are all of the user interface classes?
-Searching the all the generated header files shows that none of them contain "shuffle".
-Where are the classes controlling stuff like shuffling?
+Searching the all the generated header files shows that none of them contain the string "shuffle".
+Where are the classes controlling  shuffling?
 Fortunately the user interface classes are easy to track down, and give us a hint toward where to look for the shuffling code.

 ### Cycript